-I guess some people wouldn’t take their little girl out in the rain in the first place – but that seems to only deprive her of something, that, as it turns out, she really enjoys!
+I guess some people wouldn’t take their little girl out in the rain in the first place – but that seems to only deprive her of something that, as it turns out, she really enjoys!

-I had decided it was long overdue for me to head out for a wander – I hadn’t managed to get out for a bit, and more importantly, I hadn’t been with a walk with the (now bigger) little girl.
+I had decided it was long overdue for me to head out for a wander – I hadn’t managed to get out for a bit, and more importantly, I hadn’t been for a walk with the (now bigger) little girl.

 So, I figured a short wander around the Waitakeres was in order, packed the bag and headed off.
-All this time the sky was just getting greyer and greyer.
+All this time, the sky was getting greyer and greyer.
 The weather report suggested rain, and sure enough, by the time we were at the trailhead, a light drizzle had started coming down.